- Associate Professor of American Studies

-Anthropology of Religion, Built Environment, Performance Theory, Transnationalism, Border Studies, Latino Studies, Latin American Studies (Mexico)
+Border Studies, Anthropology of Religion, Built Environment, Performance Theory, Transnationalism, Latinx and Latin American Studies

 Her first book, Performing Piety: Making Space Sacred with the Virgin of Guadalupe (University of California Press, 2011), examines Guadalupan sacred space production among working-class Mexican-Americans and Mexican nationals living between Illinois and central Mexico.
 It argues Guadalupanos’ devotional labor—pilgrimage, prayer, and shrine maintenance—produce, maintain, legitimize, and ultimately connect sacred spaces across national borders.
 It does not focus on how those ethno-religious communities are transnational, an extensively studied idea, but on the transnational spaces they produce with their transposition and circulation of idioms and practices.
 Further, it proposes that Guadalupanos’ extraordinary ritual performances as well as their everyday impression management–how they present themselves within the community, the specificity of their interactions, the ways in which they themselves sort “winks from twitches,” or differentiate between “backstage” and “front stage” devotion—yield broader social, economic, and political benefits.
 The Association of Latina and Latino Anthropologists (ALLA) awarded Performing Piety an honorable mention for Best Book (2012).

-Using the Washington’s Birthday Celebration’s annual “International Bridge Ceremony” (est. 1961) as an optic, the manuscript explores celebration participants’ festive repurposing of international bridge space—how Laredoans and neolaredenses have used the Gateway to the Americas International Bridge (est. 1954) and the Juárez-Lincoln International Bridge (est. 1976) to cultivate a Pan-American vision of goodwill and circumvent federal immigration restrictions, for example, or maintain healthy inland port partnerships while coping with the unsettling proximity of drug-cartel violence.
-Modeled as an “extended case study” that draws from ethnographic research, archival materials, and space/place analysis, the larger project claims civil society organizations use highly stylized interpretations of American and Mexican history, traditions, and cultural values to not only locate and secure an international boundary line but also protect cross-border economic and political partnerships.
-It shows how participants’ reinforce inter- and intra-group boundaries based on language (e.g. Spanish or English), history (e.g. Miguel Hidalgo or George Washington) and patriotic customs (e.g. zogist salute or palm over heart), even when the relevance of those distinctions may vary on a day-to-day basis.
+Using the Washington’s Birthday Celebration’s annual “International Bridge Ceremony” (est. 1898) as an optic, the manuscript explores celebration participants’ festive repurposing of international bridge space—how Laredoans and neolaredenses have used the Gateway to the Americas International Bridge (est. 1954) and the Juárez-Lincoln International Bridge (est. 1976) to cultivate a Pan-American vision of goodwill and circumvent federal immigration restrictions, for example, or maintain healthy inland port partnerships while coping with the unsettling proximity of drug-cartel violence.
+Drawing from ethnographic research, archival materials, and space/place analysis, ¡Viva George! claims that civil society organizations use highly stylized interpretations of American and Mexican history, traditions, and cultural values to not only locate and secure an international boundary line but also protect cross-border economic and political partnerships.
+It shows how participants reinforce inter- and intra-group boundaries based on language (e.g. Spanish or English), history (e.g. Miguel Hidalgo or George Washington) and patriotic customs (e.g. zogist salute or palm over heart), even when the relevance of those distinctions may vary on a day-to-day basis.
 Thinking beyond the particularities of the ceremony, it explores what the festival’s longevity and residents’ ongoing investment tells us about the relationship between nation-building efforts and territorial affiliation.
 What can we extrapolate from the way border actors remember, idealize, market, and consume history?
-What are we to make of the way that those idealizations crisscross the border or why, at times, they stop in the middle?
+What are we to make of the way that those idealizations crisscross the border or why, at times, they stop in the middle